NEET to EET Programme

 Charity information: Sport 4 Life UK

-» Employability workshops - CV writing clinics, mock interviews with corporate partners, external speakers and money skills training.
+» Employability workshops - CV writing clinics, job applications, mock interviews with corporate partners, external speakers and money skills training.

 » Training - accredited courses including Sports Leaders UK, youth achievement awards, work skills and courses bespoke to the individuals.